CyberMiles/tim-research/distributed_ledger_information_sharing_DLISh/distributed_ledger_information_sharing_DLISh.md

 If the encoded and encrypted address used at the start of this document is stored **5 million** times on the blockchain it will take up less than 1GB (156bytes x 5, 000 000 = 0.78GB)

 ## How DLISh works
-DLISh takes the entire corpus of data (including metadata) from an organisation and adds/appends the data to a master list of individual words.
+DLISh takes the entire corpus of data (including metadata) from an organisation and adds/appends the data to a master list of unique/distinct individual words.
 Each word is mapped to a 4 character code (letter letter number number) i.e. aa01, aA01, Aa01, AA01 through to zz99, zZ99, Zz99, ZZ99.
 An additional round of compression occurs such that ZZ99 becomes Z9 or yD22 becomes yD2.
 A letter character, following a number character signals the start of a new encoded word.

+If possible, all two letter words could be assigned to these keys with nearest neighbour compression (at the outset) so that in every instance a key would be either the same size as the word, or as in most cases considerably smaller.
+For example

+a1 <- in

+c1 <- by

+d2 <- is

+ab23 <- australian

+ab24 <- marketplaces

+fj12 <- purchased

+cv12 <- frequently

+The partial product description phrase, "... **is** frequently purchased **in** australian marketplaces **by** ..."

+Would be compressed to

+d2cv12fj12a1ab23ab24c1

+Even with this very high frequency of 2 letter words.
+The above example phrase can be reduced from 53 characters (including whitespace) to 22 encoded characters.
+In this semmingly worst case scenario, that's over a 58% percent reduction.

 ## The algorithms